SAIKIRANN226/Aws-DevOps-Notes/Overview.md

                   cpu: "200m"
                   memory: "128Mi"

-- In AWS we have SSM parameter to store configuration and secrets but what about in kubernetes ?
-Applications should fetch the configuration and secrets at the run time from configuration and secrets storage.
-- To store the configuration in kubernetes, we have 'ConfigMap' in kubernetes.
-Nothing but a key-value pair.
+- In AWS, we have SSM parameter to store the configuration and secrets, similarly every platform as a configuration and secrets storage.
+In kubernetes also we have 'ConfigMap' nothing but a key-value pair.
 So create 1 ConfigMap.
 - How to define above configmap key-value pair in Pod ?
 Set 'env:' variable, use 'valueFrom' and 'configMapkeyRef' also we have 'envFrom' what is this ?
 Nothing but referring configMap directly in Pod.
 - Secrets in kubernetes is also a key-value pair for storing secrets.
 We can refer secrets using 'secretRef'
 - What are 'Services' in Kubernetes ?
 In Kubernetes, Services are used to provide a stable way to access Pods.
 Because Pods are ephemeral they can be created, destroyed or moved between nodes anytime.
 Each Pod get its own IP address, but that IP changes if the Pod restarts.
 If your app (Say, frontend) needs to talk to another app (Say, backend), it can’t rely on these ever-changing Pod IPs.
 So we have a solution that is Services, which has a fixed IP address (ClusterIP) and sometimes a DNS name to access a set of Pods.
 We have three types of services.
 ClusterIP (Purely internal to kubernetes) NordPort (You can expose to outside world) Load balancers (You can expose to outside world).
 That means first request will go to service then to Pod.
 That means Pod should be attached to the service.
 - If you want Pod to Pod communication they should send a request to service first.
 That means we should attach Pod to a Service.
 How do we attach Pod to service ?
 Using Labels and Selectors.
 - So first write a Pod definition and then Serice definition in yaml file.
 - What if we want multiple Pods ?
-We can write another Pod definition also but it not good, So we have "ReplicaSet"
+We can write another Pod definition also but its not a good practice.
-- What is Deployment in Sets ?
+- What is the difference between 'ReplicaSet' and 'DeploymentSet' ?
+- ReplicaSet will only creates identical Pods, if Pod crashes it will create new Pods.
+If you try to scale these Pods, it just create replica of Pods does not support rolling update, rollback in case of any failures.
+- DeploymentSet will manage ReplicaSets also support rolling update which gradually upgrade to new version and also supports rollback, we can revert to old version incase of failure.
+We can also scale up and down Pods.
+- Pods and ReplicaSets are the subset of DeploymentSets.

 ### Session-56
 - We build image and push to the Dockerhub then we write manifest file and inform Kubernetes how to run this image using this manifest file.
 These are the only two options we follow while configuring roboshop project.
 - Configuring Roboshop project into Kubernetes.
 Go through the code of 'K8-roboshop' in VS.
 - Start configuring mongodb component first in 'K8-roboshop' folder in VS.
-- First keep all mongodb code like catalogue.js, user.js files in mongodb folder
+- First keep all mongodb code like catalogue.js, user.js files in mongodb folder.
 - Second write Dockerfile for this mongodb.
-- Third write manifestfile to inform kubernetes how to run this image using this manifest file.
+- Third write manifestfile to inform kubernetes how to run this mongodb image using this manifest file.
 - Now pull in 'K8-roboshop' server and login to the Docker first then build the image using 'docker build -t joindevops/mongodb:v1 .'
-- Then push the image to Dockerhub using 'docker push joindevops/mongodb:v1'
+- Then push the mongodb image to Dockerhub using 'docker push joindevops/mongodb:v1'
 - Next create manifest file (Kubernetes file) which resource should we use now ?
 Pod vs ReplicaSet vs DeploymentSet ?
 We use DeploymentSet resource.
-We should mention image pull policy as Always this will pull the latest image everytime in Pod from the Dockerhub.
-If not kept this as always, application will not update.
+We should mention image pull policy as Always, this policy will pull the latest image everytime in Pod from the Dockerhub.
+If we do not keep this policy, application will not update.
 - How do i force kubernetes to re-pull an image ?
 Using 'imagePullPolicy: Always'
-- Attach this mongodb deployment to the clusterIP because mongodb should not be exposed to outside world.
+- Attach this mongodb deployment to the Service (ClusterIP) because mongodb should not be exposed to outside world.
 - Now push to Github, Pull in server, Create namespace in K8-roboshop folder.
-In mongodb 'kubectl apply -f <file-name>'
+In mongodb 'kubectl apply -f <filename>'
 - Similarly create for catalogue and other components also.
-- We hav Debug Pod in kubernetes ?
-In this file we can keep pod in running for 100000 seconds, so that we can do some operations.
+- We have Debug Pod in kubernetes ?
+In this file we can keep Pod in running for 100000 seconds, so that we can do some operations on that Pod.
-- If catalogue is not connecting to mongodb 'telnet mongodb 27017' that means here catalogue Pod is in another node and mongodb Pod is in another node, so request should go like this catalogue-Pod, catalogue-Node, mongodb-service, mongodb-node, mongodb-Pod.
-Here siva has given allow all ports in SG.
+- If catalogue is not connecting to mongodb 'telnet mongodb 27017' that means here catalogue Pod is in another node and mongodb Pod is in another node.
+So request should go like this catalogue-Pod, catalogue-Node, mongodb-Service, mongodb-Node, mongodb-Pod.
+Here siva has given allow all ports in SG as of now.
 - Next go for the Web component.
 Note that if config map is changed, you should restart the Pod.
+In web we used Loadbalancer as Service because web should expose to the outside world.
 - Similarly go for the redis, cart and user components.

 ### Session-57